CarboniDavide/Leonardo/README.md

 ## Install

-Download the github project in a local folder and run:
+Download the github project in a local folder and run (inside the projet folder):

     npm i